‘Teen Mom OG’: Farrah Abraham’s Boyfriend Sends A Message To Donald Trump

 Most recently, Teen Mom OG viewers watched Simon Saran during his very own MTV special, titled Being Simon.
 The special focused on personal aspects of Simon’s life such as his relationship with Farrah Abraham, and his business flipping houses.
 However, since filming the special, Saran has announced that he will not longer be filmed by MTV and even accused members of production for making racist comments about him.

 In addition, Farrah Abraham has also called out members of the Teen Mom production after she claims she was fired from the MTV reality TV series for her involvement in the adult entertainment industry.
 Fans will see Farrah in the upcoming season of the series, which is set to premiere on MTV at 9 p.m. on Monday, Nov.
-27.
+27. However, it is still unclear whether or not she will be featured in any future seasons of the show.
+Meanwhile, Simon Saran says that he has officially quit the reality series, and that he will no longer be filming any scenes for the network after he claims to have been treated poorly.

 [Featured Image by Emma McIntyre/Getty Images]